Telegramgate: Political

 Congressman Raúl Grijalva (D-Arizona), chair of the House Natural Resources Committee, which oversees Puerto Rico policy, called for the governor to resign amid the scandal.
 Jenniffer González, Puerto Rico's sole representative in Congress, said that she thought Rosselló should not seek re-election the following year as a result of the incident.
 Thomas Rivera Schatz, President of the Senate of Puerto Rico, took to Twitter and Facebook to call upon Rosselló and every government official included in the chat to resign; Carlos "Johnny" Méndez, Speaker of the House of Representatives of Puerto Rico, did the same.
 On July 13, former governor Sila María Calderón called upon Rosselló to resign as well as former governor Luis Fortuño who published a letter on his social media.
-On July 19, former San Antonio mayor and Secretary of Housing and Urban Development Julian Castro became the first 2020 Democratic presidential candidate to call for Rosselló's resignation, followed by two fellow presidential contenders, Democratic Congresswoman Tulsi Gabbard and Senator Bernie Sanders.
+On July 19, former San Antonio mayor and secretary of Housing and Urban Development Julian Castro became the first 2020 Democratic presidential candidate to call for Rosselló's resignation, followed by two fellow presidential contenders, Democratic Congresswoman Tulsi Gabbard and Senator Bernie Sanders.

 2020 primaries

+Governor Wanda Vázquez (top) lost the 2020 PNP primaries against the former de facto governor Pedro Pierluisi (bottom) in August 2020, while the latter eventually won the 2020 general election by a slim plurality.

 The Puerto Rico primary elections were held on August 9 and 16, 2020, among nationwide controversy with the Puerto Rico State Commission on Elections' inability to deliver voting ballots in time on August 9.
-Governor Wanda Vázquez Garced and former Resident Commissioner Pedro Pierluisi both ran for the New Progressive Party nomination for Governor of Puerto Rico, resulting the latter as the winner.
+Governor Wanda Vázquez Garced and former resident commissioner Pedro Pierluisi both ran for the New Progressive Party nomination for Governor of Puerto Rico, resulting the latter as the winner.

 2020 general elections

-The 2020 Puerto Rico gubernatorial elections were held on November 3, 2020, with six candidates running for the office of Governor of Puerto Rico.
-Former Resident Commissioner Pedro Pierluisi, who Ricardo Rosselló chose to succeed as Governor of Puerto Rico after the latter announced his resignation, was declared the winner by the Puerto Rico State Commission on Elections.
-He was sworn in as Governor of Puerto Rico on January 2, 2021, as per the Constitution of Puerto Rico.
+The 2020 Puerto Rico general elections were held on November 3, 2020, with six candidates running for the office of Governor of Puerto Rico.
+Former resident commissioner Pedro Pierluisi, who Ricardo Rosselló chose to succeed as governor of Puerto Rico after the latter announced his resignation, was declared the winner by the Puerto Rico State Commission on Elections.
+He was sworn in as governor of Puerto Rico on January 2, 2021, as per the Constitution of Puerto Rico.